Tyrrrz/GitHubActionsTestLogger/Readme.md

 ```

 > **Warning**:
-> Ensure that your test project references **Microsoft.NET.Test.Sdk** version **17.2.0** or higher.
+> Ensure that your test project references the latest version of **Microsoft.NET.Test.Sdk**.
-> Older versions of this package may not work properly with custom test loggers.
+> Older versions of this package may not be compatible with the logger.

 > **Warning**:
 > If you are using **.NET SDK v2.2 or lower**, you need to set the `<CopyLocalLockFileAssemblies>` property to `true` in your test project.